 Duration: 4 to 10 hours

-Aptly nicknamed the ‘Summer Capital of the Philippines’, Baguio is situated in a mountainous area and enjoys a year-round cool climate that attracts both domestic and international tourists.
+Aptly nicknamed the ‘Summer Capital of the Philippines’, Baguio City is situated in a mountainous area and enjoys a year-round cool climate that attracts both domestic and international tourists.
 Visitors can go boating in Burnham Lake, enjoy views of the Cordillera mountains from Mines View Park, admire the architecture of the Mansion, or visit the Baguio Cathedral.
-Several museums that highlight the culture and history of the area are also worth visiting, like Baguio Museum, Museo Kordilyera or Laperal White House.
+Several museums that highlight the culture and history of the area are also worth visiting, like Baguio Museum, Museo Kordilyera and Laperal White House.
 It is also well-known for its folk art and craft traditions like weaving, tattooing, and silver craft.

 Baguio City Sightseeing from Manila (Private Tour)